Television in Taiwan

-Television channels in the Republic of China, commonly known as Taiwan.
+Television in Taiwan is primarily in Chinese and English.
+It is delivered through analog and digital, cable, IPTV, and the Internet.

 Digital television

-Digital television launched terrestrially throughout Taiwan on 1 July 2004, using the DVB-T system.
-After years of simulcasting, Taiwan replaced analogue broadcasting with a digital system by 2014.
+Digital television launched terrestrially throughout Taiwan on 1 July 2004, using the European DVB-T system.
+After years of simulcasting, Taiwan replaced American analogue broadcasting system NTSC with a digital system by 2014.
 The Republic of China Cabinet approved a measure mandating that all new televisions are to be equipped with a digital television tuner from 2006.
 The rule applied to TVs measuring between 21 and 29 inches in 2007, and to sets of all sizes in 2008.
 To assist lower-income families with the switch to digital television, the government provided NT$300 million in aid to purchase converters or for the purchase of new digital televisions.
 In February 2009, the National Communications Commission proposed amendments to the Cable Television Act; they include mandating cable companies to provide free set-top boxes.

 HDTV

 High-definition television broadcast was introduced to Taiwanese audiences with the trial run of HiHD, provided by Public Television Service.